Book A Demo

 • Learning needs to allow for self-direction

-• Learning should be social and collaborative
+• Learning should be collaborative and social

 • For learning to stick, learners need to use the concepts in the workplace